palharez/sql-research/README.md

 ## Goal

-The goal is simple: **learn SQL deeply** (not just syntax), including **data modeling, query performance, and real-world patterns**—and keep a clean archive of notes + experiments I can reuse later.
+The goal is simple: **learn SQL deeply** (not just syntax), including data modeling, query performance, and real-world patterns and keep a clean archive of notes + experiments I can reuse later.

 ## What you'll find here